 Before your surgery, your healthcare providers should help you understand your procedure.
-Topics, including the risk of various complications, should be discussed, and healthcare providers should provide you with an opportunity to ask questions and/or voice concerns that you may have.
-You should be provided information with regard to any alternative modes of treatment, their risks and benefits, so you can make an informed decision as to the course of your care.
+Topics, including the risk of various complications, should be discussed.
+Moreover, healthcare providers should provide you with an opportunity to ask questions and/or voice concerns that you may have.
+You should be provided information with regard to any alternative modes of treatment, their risks, and their benefits so that you can make an informed decision as to the course of your care.

-If your child is the surgical patient, you have a right to information regarding the procedure and any relevant pre and postoperative test results.
-Absent dire emergency situations, physicians may not make any medical decisions regarding your child without consulting you first, and the standards of care require that they provide adequate and timely information to the parents and/or guardians of minors, so the best course of treatment is implemented.
+If your child is the surgical patient, you have a right to information regarding the procedure and any relevant preoperative and postoperative test results.
+Absent dire emergency situations, physicians may not make any medical decisions regarding your child without consulting you first, and the standards of care require that they provide adequate and timely information to the parents and/or guardians of minors so that the best course of treatment is implemented.

 Preoperative testing is an integral part of the “surgical process.”
 This testing not only serves to clarify the medical issues which need to be addressed, but also acts as a mechanism through which healthcare providers “clear” you for surgery as a good candidate.
 It also gives surgeons and anesthesiologists information relative to potential problems or issues they need to be aware of.

 Surgical errors occur in frequently performed procedures and postoperative care.
-It is reported than 4,000 preventable surgical errors occur every year at a cost of more than $1.3 billion in malpractice payouts.
+It is reported that 4,000 preventable surgical errors occur every year at a cost of more than $1.3 billion in malpractice payouts.

 It is not unheard of for surgeons to perforate the bowel during a colonoscopy, lacerate the bladder during a tubal ligation, slice the muscles that control the eyes during sinus surgery, or cause nerve damage with a slip of the scalpel.
 However, not all surgical errors involve accidentally cutting unintended parts of the body.
 “Never events” also occur – wholly preventable incidents with the potential to cause harm or death to the patient, including: